vicjicaman/commit-hop-support-restaurants/README.md

 An honorable mention is the fontawesome package, I have used fontawesome, but not in its package form :)

-# Original HOP Backend Legacy version vs Live version
+# Original HOP Demo version vs Live version
 There are some big and fundamental changes to the architecture that we need to do from the HOP demo to a live version.
 - Container for the GraphQL server is now a Lambda function, we are going to continue using the Clan Architecture patterns.
 - The Nginx container is replaced by an API Gateway to expose the backend functionality.
 (But we will keep just a part for our local env)